luckypoem/moesocks/readme.md

 Features
 --------
-* GFW compatibility
-* Can be used as a drop in replacement for shadowsocks (only client mode)
 * TCP port forwarding

 Planning features
 ------------------
-* UDP socks5 proxy
-* UDP port forwarding
+* None
-* Web based monitoring and profiling

 Note
 ------

+There's a bug that prevents remote from working correctly.

-You should use the python implementation of [shadowsocks] on the remote server, since the remote mode of MoeSocks is still buggy :(
+You should use the python implementation of [shadowsocks] on the remote server.

 There is an earlier implementation of [shadowsocks in Haskell] by rnons that makes MoeSocks possible.

-The goal of MoeSocks is to provide extra configurability to standard shadowsocks, for example:
+The original goal of MoeSocks is to provide extra configurability to standard shadowsocks, but it since been discarded.

-* load balancing (region based multi-server configuration) IP level request
-* filters (like iptables)

 [shadowsocks]:https://github.com/shadowsocks/shadowsocks
 [shadowsocks in Haskell]:https://github.com/rnons/shadowsocks-haskell